 Widlife on the route includes Peregrine falcons and Buzzards which nest in the gorge.
 Also look out for the rare feral Soay sheep, feral goats and ponies.

 If you would like to continue your walk you could pick up the West Mendip Way walking route which runs past the gorge.
 Cyclists can reach the gorge on the Strawberry Line cycle route.
-Cheddar Reservoir is also nearby with an easy footpath running around the water.

 Just beyond the reservoir is the town of Axbridge where you can enjoy a climb across Wavering Down on the West Mendip Way and visit the beautiful Crook Peak.
 From here you can enjoy wonderful views towards the coast and into Wales.